hwdsl2/docker-ipsec-vpn-server/README.md

 ### Use on Raspberry Pis

-For use on Raspberry Pis (ARM architecture), you must first build this Docker image on your RPi using instructions from [Build from source code](https://github.com/hwdsl2/docker-ipsec-vpn-server#build-from-source-code), instead of pulling from Docker Hub.
-Then follow the other instructions in this document.
+For use on Raspberry Pis (ARM architecture), you must first build this Docker image on your device using instructions from [Build from source code](https://github.com/hwdsl2/docker-ipsec-vpn-server#build-from-source-code), instead of pulling from Docker Hub.
+Then follow other instructions in this document.
+Similarly, this also applies to other architectures that are not `x86_64`.

 ### Configure and use IKEv2 VPN